rzvxa/mvim/README.md

 Check the messages, it printed path to vim directory in use by vim instance.

 ## Plugin managers
-All plugin managers should be compatible with MVIM but if you want to have different versions for plugins in diffrent configs i recommend you to use `vim-plug` i don't know about vundle or other plugin managers but you need to specify plugins directory for `vim-plug` i just use this:
+All plugin managers should be compatible with MVIM but if you want to have different versions for plugins in diffrent configs i recommend you to use [vim-plug](https://github.com/junegunn/vim-plug) i don't know about vundle or other plugin managers but you need to specify plugins directory for [vim-plugin](https://github.com/junegunn/vim-plug) i just use this:

 	call plug#begin(__cdir__ . "/plugged")
 	Plug 'prabirshrestha/vim-lsp'